Fuwn/mayu/README.md

 ## Licence

-This project is licensed with the [GNU General Public License v3.0](LICENSE).
+This project is licensed under the [GNU General Public License v3.0](LICENSE).